 Undoubtfully, most — if not all — the illustrations in the web fulfill several functions instead of one.
 They should be not only decorative stuff but can also become important features of the user interface and in cohesion with other elements of the layout help to guide a user and make using the site faster, easier and more enjoyable.

 The illustrations accomplished by Tubik Studio for Ribbet were no exception.
 To be more particular, the task for the designer was to create a pack of thematic illustrations that would reflect the ideas of popular annual events.
 The images were intended to work as fancy cards which could be used for instant creating invitations for birthdays, weddings, parties as well as nice postcards and other pretty stuff.

-In process it was also vital to remember that the images had to obtain high level of adaptability and be recognizable, bright and clear in all sizes possible to be seen at.
-Moreover, they had to be ready to save their beauty and style in printed version as well.
+In the process, it was also vital to remember that the images had to obtain a high level of adaptability and be recognizable, bright and clear in all sizes possible to be seen at.
+Moreover, they had to be ready to save their beauty and style in the printed version as well.
 As you can see, the designer had to keep loads of things in his mind.

 Tiny part of sketching stage

 When all the ideas were completed and agreed-upon, the sketches were converted into their digital body by means of Adobe Illustrator.

 One more part of the task included sophisticated and thorough work with color.
 The reason was that it had to correspond not only with the general design of the site but it was also vital to reflect color associations which users typically have for specific holidays, events and special occasions.
 This kind of multipurpose solution could make the user experience even more effective and pleasant.
 So, the designer accomplished this work with a deep research of common color associations about holidays and only afterward selecting the colors that would fulfill both association and general consistency sides of the editor idea.

 Having processed each image thoroughly, the designer presented bright and catchy images for the pack of thematic fancy cards, some of which you can see below:

 New Year card